 Why a Sex Contract?

-With the growing awareness about what constitutes a sex-related crime, men in particular are looking for ways to protect themselves against any misconduct charges or unwanted pregnancy that may result from dating and sexual relations.
+With the growing awareness about what constitutes a sex-related crime, men, in particular, are looking for ways to protect themselves against any misconduct charges or unwanted pregnancy that may result from dating and sexual relations.
+Beyond that, it's also a way to spell out the agreed-upon details of a couple's sexual relationship, such as setting a minimum number of encounters per month or even sexual position requirements.

 A sex contract is also not likely to absolve you of your legal and financial obligations in the event of a pregnancy.
 The court is likely to argue that a woman does not have the legal right to sign away a child's right to support.